MihaiCristianCondrea/Smart-Cleaner-for-Windows/docs/app-startup-troubleshooting.md

 ### Fix

-* Defer construction of the shared `DirectoryCleaner` instance with `Lazy<IDirectoryCleaner>` so that the factory only runs after the type initialiser has completed.
+* Disable trimming for every configuration in `src/SmartCleanerForWindows/SmartCleanerForWindows.csproj`.
-* Update the class to resolve the default instance through the lazy wrapper.
+* Rebuild and republish the MSIX package so that all WinUI runtime types remain in the bundle.
 ### Verification checklist

 * [ ] App launches to the dashboard when installed from MSIX and when run unpackaged.